cplab/sapinet_regularization/README.md

 * Run `analysis.r` and inspect the results generated under `analysis/<run>`.

-You may also directly inspect the output reported in the manuscript, included in this repository under:
+You may also directly inspect the raw synthetic datasets and statistical output reported in the manuscript.
+Both are included in this repository under:

       analysis/SciRep-Final